JERSON BARANDICA-HAMILTON – Program Director, U17 Head Coach

 Born and raised in Saskatoon, Hannah is joining the Junior Huskie coaching staff this year as an assistant coach with the U17 program.
 As a student in the College of Kinesiology, she will bring a unique passion for both soccer and strength & conditioning.
 Hannah is looking forward to growing her experience as a coach and is excited to help these young women develop as soccer players and as athletes.

-PAYTON IZSAK – U15 Assistant Coach
+PAYTON IZSAK – U15 Head Coach

 In her first year with the Huskie Women’s Soccer team, Payton made a big splash in the Canada West scoring 6 goals and earning herself a spot on the Canada West All Rookie team.
 She played a large role in the Huskies reaching the Canada West quarterfinals scoring two playoff goals against Victoria.
 Payton is from Prince Albert and is currently studying in the College of Kinesiology.